 Yes, Your LinkedIn Profile is Totally Different – Here’s the Scoop

-One of the most challenging things about being a social media expert, is the constant changing by social media platforms.
+One of the most challenging things about being a social media expert is the constant changing of social media platforms.
 I do a lot of LinkedIn Profile Optimizations and over the past three weeks have been working on profiles that are now completely different.
-Microsoft now owns LinkedIn so we knew there would be changes and I imagine once we are used to them, we will see the benefits.
+Microsoft now owns LinkedIn so we knew there would be changes, and I imagine once we are used to them, we will see the benefits.

 Here’s a review of what to expect and how to make the most out of your very important LinkedIn profile.
 The look is cleaner and highlights key information quickly.

 - Be sure to include all relevant jobs that pertain to what you are doing now and want to do now.
-Your older jobs will need to be clicked now to see them but they can be there.
+Your older jobs will need to be clicked now in order to see them, but they can be there.

 - If you have done many other things (as so many of us have), go for it.
 I believe that experience is experience and can expand your knowledge and capability.
 In addition, the concept of one career is long gone.

-- Be sure to have a professional photo – doesn’t have to be by a professional photographer but that would be great.
+- Be sure to have a professional photo.
+It doesn’t have to be by a professional photographer, but that would be great.
 Current, not more than 5 years old and professional looking.
 Guys, you may never wear a suit but wear one for the photo unless it is completely out of line with what you do.